hxtree/galaxyops/README.md

 us on this exciting journey as we continue to develop and bring this game to life.

-This repo houses the newest game code, utilizing an enterprise architecture monorepo.
-It includes numerous microservices built on a PaaS with IaC for streamlined development, testing, and deployment.
+This repo houses the game's code.
+This enterprise architecture monorepo includes numerous microservices built on a PaaS with IaC for streamlined DevOps CI/CD.

 Although each package is maintained primarily for the game, many are individually published to [NPM](https://www.npmjs.com/search?q=%40cats-cradle)